 I hold the space and guide our journey, but our process is a collaboration.

 I invite people into this work who are motivated to practice self-inquiry and who are open to an organic, client-centered exchange.
 Most of my clients are professionals, creatives, or students who are engaged in their lives but have experienced a difficult event or setback, feel stuck, or are wanting to bring more attention to how they interact with their internal landscapes or external circumstances.
-I provide individual counseling for adults of all ages and genders.
+I provide individual counseling for adults.

 I am experienced in providing counseling services in a variety of areas:

-- Emotional awareness & resilience (finding a middle way between emotions that feel big & overwhelming, and feeling numb or blunted to emotion).
+Emotional awareness & resilience (finding a middle way between emotions that feel overwhelming and create a feeling of flooding, and feeling numb or blunted to emotion).

-- Challenges faced by women, such as exploring the effects of gender socialization on areas such as body image, setting boundaries, acknowledging and communicating needs.
+Challenges faced by women, such as exploring the effects of sexism and gender socialization on areas such as body image, setting boundaries, acknowledging and communicating needs.

 Attachment Theory: Research shows that the single most effective ingredient in therapy is a strong and trusting relationship between therapist and clinician.
 Consistent and nurturing relationships allow us to rewire our brains for healing and connection.

 Balancing Past + Present: We will build a wellness plan that allows you to more easefully attend to your day-to-day emotion and experiences, while also creating space to understand past experiences, stories, and unconscious processes.
 Working in a balanced way on these two levels of experience facilitates deep awareness and deep healing.

 Mindfulness: When we learn to attend to our moment-to-moment experiences, we can wake up to ourselves and our lives.
 Mindfulness can help us cope with difficult emotions and experiences by cutting underneath experiences of “dis-ease” to find the stability of the breath and a sense of centeredness and ease.